 (Source: U.S. Centers for Disease Control and Prevention)

-Follow these instructions for using naloxone for a drug overdose or watch this video by the Washington State Dept of Health.
-The Library provides free doses of naloxone as a nasal spray.
+Follow these instructions for using naloxone for a drug overdose or watch this video created by the Washington State Department of Health.

 Yes, naloxone is a safe medication that works to reverse an opioid overdose.
 Use naloxone even if you’re not sure what kind of drugs someone took.
 Naloxone will only work on opioids, but there is no harm if they took a different kind of drug.